mstaselis/9gag-post-filter/README.md

-# THIS PROJECT IS DEAD
-I have given up on 9gag, it gets worse and worse every day, it's just not worth my time to keep working on this project.
-This extension will stay up on the stores and keep working until it breaks.
-And when it breaks I will not fix it.

 # 9gag-post-filter

 It seems like the devs keep breaking their own app, letting bots and spammers run around unchecked, and refuse to give the community what it wants.
 I want to try to fix that.

 ##   what is it?
 It's a chrome\firefox extension (that also works on android), that lets you filter posts on 9gag in a way that the devs refuse to implement.

 ## Features